Shriek of the Mutilated: Plot

-Disgusted that Dr. Prell is going to use their friend's body as bait, Karen reluctantly agrees to help out by taking photos, under the condition that they leave Boot Island whether they succeed or fail.
-Both Dr. Prell and Keith agree, and Karl wishes them good luck.

-The professor ties Lynn's body to a tree and the trap is set.
-The Yeti appears and Keith chases it into the woods.
-He tracks it by the sound of its heartbeat, but makes the discovery that the sound is actually coming from a speaker attached to a tree.
-Someone knocks him out with a branch.
+Disgusted that Prell intends to use Lynn's body as bait, Karen reluctantly agrees to help by taking photos, under the condition that they all leave the island.
+Both Prell and Keith agree.
+The professor ties Lynn's body to a tree and sets the trap.
+The Yeti appears and Keith tracks it by the sound of its heartbeat but realizes the sound is coming from a nearby speaker before he is knocked out.

-Back at the house, Laughing Crow is shown listening to an LP record of the Yeti's heartbeat.
-It turns out that Dr. Prell and Werner are members of a cannibalistic cult, using the Yeti scam as a way to lure victims, and that the Yeti is actually Dr. Werner in disguise.
-While Karen is asleep upstairs, Keith returns to the house and discovers Dr. Prell and Dr. Werner discussing what to do with her.
-Werner thinks they should just kill her, but Prell says that the code calls for no body bruises and that she must be frightened to death.
-Keith pulls out a rifle and orders both men to put their hands up.
-They ignore him.
+At the house, Laughing Crow is listening to a recording of the heartbeat.
+Prell and Werner are members of a cannibalistic cult, using the Yeti scam as a way to lure in victims, and the Yeti is actually Werner in disguise.
+While Karen is asleep, Keith returns to the house and discovers Prell and Werner discussing what to do with her.
+Werner thinks they should kill her, but Prell says that the cult's code stipulates there be no bruises and that she must die of fright.

-He shoots at them, finding out that the shells are blanks.
-He is then knocked unconscious by Laughing Crow.
-Still asleep upstairs, Karen wakes to a growling noise.
-She looks out the window and finds the Yeti running full speed at the house.
-Karen flees through the house and ends up trapped in a bathroom.
-She opens a cabinet to find Laughing Crow holding a knife, and dies of fright.
+Keith orders them at gunpoint to put their hands up, to no avail.
+He shoots, but the shells are blanks, and he is knocked unconscious by Laughing Crow.
+Still asleep, Karen wakes to a growling noise and sees the Yeti running toward the house.
+She flees and ends up trapped in a bathroom, where she dies of fright after finding Laughing Crow holding a knife.

-While setting up for their big breakfast, Keith wakes up and manages to sneak away.
-He tries to escape in the van, but it gets stuck in the mud while he tries to hide from the party guests' funeral procession.
-Keith then hoofs it down to the bridge where he manages to flag down a cop who takes him back to the house.
+Keith wakes up, sneaks off and tries to escape in the van, which gets stuck in the mud while he tries to hide from the party guests' funeral procession.
+He runs off and manages to flag down a cop who takes him back to the house.

-At the breakfast, Prell and Werner salute the party guests and hosts, toasting the previous schemes which have provided victims.
-Keith returns with the policeman, only to find out that he too is a cannibal.
-Prell and Werner explain that the "gin sung" Keith has eaten is actually human flesh, and they invite him to join their cannibalistic society.
-They bring in Karen's body, and Laughing Crow, brandishing an electric carving knife, speaks for the first time, saying "Mr. Henshaw — white meat or dark?"
+Prell and Werner salute the party guests and hosts, toasting previous schemes that provided corpses.
+Keith returns with the policeman, only to discover that he, too, is a cannibal.
+Prell and Werner explain that the "gin sung" Keith has eaten is actually human flesh, and they invite him to join their cult.
+They bring in Karen's body, and Laughing Crow, brandishing an electric carving knife, speaks for the first time, saying, "Mr. Henshaw—white meat or dark?"